numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

   basic idea
   is the following.

 Runlength-based target values are a novel way to define the target values based on a reference data set.
-Like with *performance profiles* [MOR2009]_, the results can be interpreted relative to a best algorithm.
-Unlike with performance profiles, the results *are* data profiles and can be interpreted as absolute runtimes, reflecting the true difficulty of the respective problem for the given algorithm.
+Like for *performance profiles* [DOL2002]_, the resulting empirical distribution can be interpreted *relative* to a reference algorithm.
+Unlike for performance profiles, the resulting empirical distribution *is* a data profile [MOR2009]_ and can be understood as absolute runtime distribution, reflecting the true (opposed to relative) difficulty of the respective problems for the given algorithm.

 We assume to have given a reference data set with recorded runtimes to reach given quality indicator target values :math:`\mathcal{I}^{\rm target} = \{ I^{\rm target}_1, \ldots, I^{\rm target}_{|\mathcal{I}^{\rm target}|} \}`